Driving Innovations in Cutting-edge Compressor Technology

 Q. As a global leader in compressed systems, how is ELGi addressing the growing demand for eco-friendly and energy efficient compressors in diverse industries?

 Though I dealt with this earlier, let me summarize it again: We have two tracks.
 One is continuous improvement in our existing range of products, and the second one is obviously the reduction in specific power consumption, which is how much power the air compressor consumes, and also the quality of the air delivered.
 So we try to reduce the amount of oil that the machine consumes, and the amount of oil that the machine puts out into the atmosphere.
 In terms of breakthroughs, one of our long-term goals is to ensure that every air compressor that we sell does not use oil.
 So how do we lead the category ship for all compressors to be oil free?
 And then the fundamental thing that we need to address is upfront cost of an oil free machine.
 Today it’s still significantly more expensive than an industrial machine.
 Also there is a gap in reliability.
 An oil free machine is a much more sensitive machine, so it requires more stringent working conditions, more frequent maintenance, and so on and so forth.
 So now if we are not able to address both those things and the technology is not going to be accessible, there is a dilemma.
-So in the long term our goal is to move the category away from oil lubricated compressors to oil free, and at the same time, make the technology accessible from a cost perspective and make it very reliable so that the customer feels no difference other than just the benefit of having clean oil.
+So in the long term our goal is to move the category away from oil lubricated compressors to oil free, and at the same time, make the technology accessible from a cost perspective and make it very reliable so that the customer feels no difference other than just the benefit of having clean air.

 ENGINEERING REVIEW